COVID-19 2020-21 Operating Plan

 A comprehensive list of symptoms is available in the #CampusClear mobile app, available in the Apple and Android app stores, to complete a daily comprehensive assessment of your current health condition.
 Please do not go to classes, work, or participate in activities if you are sick.

-During the past several months, Wayne State College administrators, faculty, staff, students, alumni, and members of the Wayne community have provided valuable feedback that has been integral to the development of our Fall 2020 opening plan.
-As WSC's fall planning process continues, we will continue to hold meetings with department chairs, deans, and Faculty Senate to provide the campus with updates.
+Wayne State College administrators, faculty, staff, students, alumni, and members of the Wayne community have provided valuable feedback that has been integral to the development of our 2020-21 plan.
+We will continue to hold meetings with department chairs, deans, and Faculty Senate to provide the campus with updates.

-As we work toward providing our students with a high-quality, in-person educational experience, we are taking precautions that are necessary to protect our community.
-Fall courses will meet as scheduled, with a modified early start date and pre-holiday end.
-This will allow students the opportunity to participate in a three-week December Session under a modified academic calendar.
+As we provide our students with a high-quality, in-person educational experience, we are taking precautions that are necessary to protect our community.
+Spring 2021 courses will meet as scheduled.

-December Session (D-Session) classes will begin Monday, Nov.
+December Session (D-Term) classes will begin Monday, Nov.
 30, and will end Friday, Dec.
-18. Additional information about D-Session courses will be available later this fall.
+18.

 At any time during the semester if the need arises to transition in-person classes to remote, online, or hybrid instruction, a determination will be made by the WSC President and/or Nebraska State College System Chancellor.
 Please continue to monitor campus communication for updates throughout the semester.